 While the hustle and bustle of the holiday season may be over, post-holiday debt is the gift that keeps on giving.
-Discover’s 2017 holiday shopping survey showed that credit cards were expected to be the most popular payment method during the holiday season, with 32 percent of survey respondents planning to charge most of their holiday gifts to credit.
+Discover’s 2018 holiday shopping survey showed that credit cards were expected to be the most popular way to pay for holiday gifts, with 38 percent of survey respondents planning to charge most of their holiday gifts to credit.
 That’s up from 32 percent in 2017.
 If you charged your holiday expenses to a credit card, you could easily be stuck reminiscing over your purchases for months—or years—to come.

 To avoid prolonging holiday debt stress, focus on paying your bills off at the start of the year.
 By going on a spending fast—or a holiday debt diet—you can eat away at your post-holiday debt and move on with your life.
 Sans the stress.

-Holiday gifts may be the expense on your mind, but add in holiday travel, seasonal entertainment and the costs of decorating your home, and your holiday bill can surge.
+Holiday gifts may be the expense on your mind, but add in holiday travel, seasonal entertainment and the cost of decorating your home, and your holiday bill can surge.
 It’s a huge chunk of change by all accounts, but it’s not an insurmountable amount to pay off in four months.

 If you’re ready to pay off your holiday debt for good, consider this monthly timeline that can leave you free of post-holiday debt by early May—just in time for the spring flowers to bloom: